jonathan-buhler/wallace/README.md

 To stop Wallace, type press the `control` key and the `c` key concurrently

-If you've closed the Terminal and need to get back to the **`wallace`** folder simply run
+If you've closed the Terminal and need to get back to the **`wallace`** folder simply type

 ```bash
 cd Desktop/wallace
 ```

-If you've inputted the wrong email or password you can reset Wallace by running
+If you've inputted the wrong email or password you can reset Wallace by typing

 ```bash
 yarn reset
 ```